Chart Color Schemes

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-AreaSearch's latest postcode level ATO data for financial year 2023 shows Coromandel Valley's median income among taxpayers is $60,261, with an average of $74,245.
-This is higher than the national average and compares to Greater Adelaide's median of $54,808 and average of $66,852.
-Based on Wage Price Index growth of 8.8% since financial year 2023, estimates as of September 2025 would be approximately $65,564 (median) and $80,779 (average).
-According to 2021 Census figures, incomes in Coromandel Valley rank highly nationally, between the 77th and 80th percentiles for household, family, and personal incomes.
-Income analysis reveals that 34.7% of residents earn $1,500 - 2,999 weekly, aligning with regional trends where this cohort represents 31.8%.
-Notably, 33.6% earn above $3,000 weekly, indicating prosperity and robust local economic activity.
-After housing costs, residents retain 87.6% of income, reflecting strong purchasing power.
+In AreaSearch's latest postcode level ATO data released for financial year ending June 30, 2023, Coromandel Valley's median income among taxpayers was $60,261, with an average of $74,245.
+This is higher than the national average.
+In comparison, Greater Adelaide had a median income of $54,808 and an average of $66,852.
+Based on Wage Price Index growth of 8.8% since financial year ending June 30, 2023, current estimates for Coromandel Valley would be approximately $65,564 (median) and $80,779 (average) as of September 2025.
+According to the 2021 Census figures, household, family, and personal incomes in Coromandel Valley rank highly nationally, between the 77th and 80th percentiles.
+Income analysis shows that the largest segment comprises 34.7% earning $1,500 - $2,999 weekly (1,603 residents), aligning with the regional trend where this cohort also represents 31.8%.
+A significant 33.6% earn above $3,000 weekly, indicating prosperity and robust local economic activity.
+After housing costs, residents retain 87.6% of their income, reflecting strong purchasing power.
 The area's SEIFA income ranking places it in the 8th decile.

 Frequently Asked Questions - Income